skypjack/uvw/README.md

 # Note

-This documentation is mostly inspired by the official [libuv API documentation](http://docs.libuv.org/en/v1.x/) for obvious reasons.
+The documentation is mostly inspired by the official [libuv API documentation](http://docs.libuv.org/en/v1.x/) for obvious reasons.

+# Donation

+Developing and maintaining `uvw` takes some time and lots of coffee.
+It still lacks a proper test suite, documentation is partially incomplete and not all functionalities have been fully implemented yet.<br/>
+If you want to support this project, you can offer me an espresso.
+I'm from Italy, we're used to turning the best coffee ever in code.<br/>
+Take a look at the donation button at the top of the page for more details or just click [here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=W2HF9FESD5LJY&lc=IT&item_name=Michele%20Caini&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted).